ExeterDigitalHumanities/hardy-correspondents-chatgpt/README.md

 # hardy-correspondents-chatgpt
 Transcriptions created by ChatGPT in TEI/XML - experiments in prompt engineering

-Please annotate you commits with details of the prompt used in each case.
+Please annotate your commits with details of the prompt used in each case.